recart/nacelle-nuxt-module/README.md

 Recart works out of the box on normal Shopify storefronts.

-However, if you have a Nacelle site, you need to install this Nuxt module make Recart work.
+However, if you have a Nacelle site, you need to install this Nuxt module to make Recart work.

 ## Requirements